apache/arrow/docs/source/cpp/streaming_execution.rst

 ``aggregate``
 -------------

-``aggregate`` operation provides various data aggregation options.
+The ``aggregate`` node computes various types of aggregates over data.

+Arrow supports two types of aggregates: "scalar" aggregates, and "hash" aggregates.
+Scalar aggregates reduce an array or scalar input to a single scalar output (e.g. computing the mean of a column).
+Hash aggregates act like ``GROUP BY`` in SQL and first partition data based on one or more key columns, then reduce the data in each partition.
+The ``aggregate`` node supports both types of computation, and can compute any number of aggregations at once.

+:class:`arrow::compute::AggregateNodeOptions` is used to define the aggregation criteria.
+It takes a list of aggregation functions and their options; a list of target fields to aggregate, one per function;
+and a list of names for the output fields, one per function.
-The :class:`arrow::compute::AggregateNodeOptions` is used to define the aggregation criteria.
-An aggregate node can first group data by one or more key columns or the keys can be left off to compute aggregates across the entire dataset.
-Each aggregate node can compute any number of aggregation functions.
-Each aggregation function will be applied to every field specified as a target.
-The aggregation functions can be selected from :ref:`this list of aggregation functions <aggregation-option-list>`.
+Optionally, it takes a list of columns that are used to partition the data, in the case of a hash aggregation.
+The aggregation functions can be selected from :ref:`this list of aggregation functions
+<aggregation-option-list>`.

-Note: This node is a "pipeline breaker" and will fully materialize the dataset in memory.
+.. note:: This node is a "pipeline breaker" and will fully materialize
+          the dataset in memory.
 In the future, spillover mechanisms will be added which should alleviate this constraint.

 An example for creating an aggregate node::